mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

 triage_owner         string   The login name of the user who is named as the
                               Triage Owner of the component.
-Empty string if the Triage Owner is not defined. sort_key             int      Components, when displayed in a list, are sorted first by this integer and then secondly by their name.
+Empty string if the Triage Owner is not defined. team_name            string   The team name that is the owner of the component. sort_key             int      Components, when displayed in a list, are sorted first by this integer and then secondly by their name.